jpedrocf/Data-Engineering-Indian-Chess/README.md

 Here is a [visualization of India's position](https://imgur.com/G1nl3Ts) evolution in the federations ranking, where the country has held its best historical position (second place) since February 2023.
 Here we can see the [notebook of the data cleaning and filtering](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Presentation/2.%20Silver%20to%20Gold/FIDE%20-%20Players/Mix/silver%20to%20gold%20-%20fed%20ranking%20evolution%20by%20time.ipynb)

+The evolution of Indian chess is clearly illustrated by the visualization of India's position in the federations ranking.
+Since February 2023, India has maintained its best historical position, holding second place.
+This consistent high ranking underscores the country's significant progress and growing prominence in the world of chess.

+Additionally, the process of data cleaning and filtering, as demonstrated in the provided notebook, reinforces the reliability of this conclusion.
+The structured approach to data handling ensures that the representation of India's ascent in the chess federations ranking is accurate and well-documented.

 - **What are the most successful openings in Indian chess compared to the rest of the world?**

 When filtering for openings with over 100 wins to ensure a more reliable sample, and [comparing the average win percentage of the world versus India](https://imgur.com/xweIQlL), we find that out of 11 openings, India surpasses the global average in 7 of them.
 Here we can see the [notebook used to do the comparision, cleaning and filtering](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Presentation/2.%20Silver%20to%20Gold/TWIC%20-%20Games/silver%20to%20gold%20-%20matchs%20common%20openings.ipynb)